ronin-rb/ronin-core/README.md

 * Provides a `Shell` and `CommandShell` base classes for writing interactive shells.
 * Provides a `Params` API for adding user configurable parameters to classes.
+* Has 85% documentation coverage.
+* Has 99% test coverage.

 ## Requirements